Skip to content

 How do creators manage collections of 3D printing files for large projects?

 Managing large collections of models requires organization.
-Creators working on multi part assemblies, product lines, or seasonal projects like spooky season decorations often accumulate dozens or hundreds of files.
+Creators working on multi part assemblies, product lines, or large projects often accumulate dozens or hundreds of files.
 Keeping track of versions, formats, and modifications becomes essential.

 What future developments can improve the use of 3D printing files?